E-commerce

 Do not promise customization beyond supported components

-Metafields, fields and "add field" tutorial
+Metafields, fields and the “add field” tutorial

 Examples of display rules

 Conditional logic depends on the signals exposed by extension APIs: cart lines (SKU, product metafields), shipping method, country or address fields, attributes you maintain yourself.
-Keep rules readable and testable: an obscure cascade is hard to debug when a customer reports a missing field.
+Keep rules readable and testable: an opaque cascade is hard to debug when a customer reports a missing field.

 Illustrative condition